Docs Documentación

 Stories & Panels

-1. Zooms the IIIF viewer to a specific region of an object (using x, y, and zoom coordinates)
+1. Focuses the viewer on a specific region of an object (using x, y, and zoom coordinates for images, or clip times for video and audio)

-2. Displays a question and a brief answer in the story panel
+2. Displays a question and a brief answer in the text card

 3. Optionally offers up to three layers of additional detail via expandable buttons